How to Detect Gold Pickaxe Malware in iOS Mobile Apps

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Detect Gold Pickaxe Malware.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Gold Pickaxe Malware.

 -